Sheep Peak

 The summit

-It was a hot day and we were glad to cool and augment our water supply with snow.
+It was a hot day, and we were glad to cool and

 Tim, me, John and Shin on the summit

-Nearby Hayford Peak is the highest in the area.
+Nearby Hayford Peak is the highest in the area

-The long ridge is Gass Peak.
+The long ridge is Gass Peak

 Coming down from the summit

-Heading back we come to a viewpoint.
+Heading back we came to a viewpoint

-Jerusalem crickets get as large as 2.7 inches but this one was only about 1.5.
+Jerusalem crickets get as large as 2.7 inches but this one was only about 1.5

 Upside down tree